Common Types of Hernias

 A hernia is a bulge caused by tissue pushing through the wall of muscle that's holding it in.
-Most hernias are abdominal hernias.
-This means they happen in the belly and groin areas.
+Most hernias are in the belly and groin areas.
+Common types of hernias include inguinal, femoral, umbilical, incisional, epigastric, and hiatal.

-A femoral hernia (say "FEH-muh-rull HER-nee-uh") occurs when tissue bulges from the lower belly into the upper thigh, just below the groin crease.
-Femoral hernias occur more often in women than in men.
+A femoral hernia (say "FEH-muh-rull HER-nee-uh") is a problem that occurs when tissue in the abdomen bulges through a weak part in the lower belly into the upper thigh, just below the groin crease.
+This occurs more often in women than in men.

 - Are very overweight.